-- Remove the front cover and pivot the electronic housing following the instructions described in Removing the Cabinet Cover and Inspecting the Boiler. - Remove the combustion assembly as described in Cleaning the Heat Exchanger Combustion Chamber. - Remove, inspect, and replace the burner as described in Checking the Burner.
+- Remove the front cover and pivot the electronic housing following the instructions described in Removing the Cabinet Cover and Inspecting the Boiler. - 2.
+Remove the combustion assembly as described in Cleaning the Heat Exchanger Combustion Chamber. - Remove, inspect, and replace the burner as described in Checking the Burner. - Replace all damaged seals that are damaged or showing signs of wear.